 Collaboratives provide a forum for nonprofits, fishermen, tribal representatives, government staff, municipalities, academic institutions, scientists, teachers, and aquaria to work together to enhance understanding and compliance of MPAs.

 Collaborative Network staff work to make it easier for local experts to partner with the state, strengthening connections and facilitating the flow of information between these local MPA professionals and managing agencies, and working closely with California’s Department of Fish and Wildlife, State Parks, Ocean Protection Council and Ocean Science Trust.

 Collaboratives are a key part of the Ocean Protection Council’s guiding principles for governing California’s MPA network, allowing the state to engage in meaningful partnerships at the local level, leverage resources, and ensure transparency.

-The California Department of Fish and Wildlife (CDFW) Marine Protected Area (MPA) Management Program provided an overview of the MPA Collaborative Network (MPACN) in the February 2019 newsletter.
+CDFW’s Marine Protected Area Management Program provided an overview of the MPA Collaborative network in their February 2019 E-Newsletter.
 CDFW is highlighting each of the 14 Collaboratives in a special e-news series on the MPA Collaborative Network.
-San Diego was the first to be featured in the April 2019 update.